the-kids-network/impact-capture-form/README.md

 ### Install PHP 7.2

-It's likely you OS may not have PHP installed, or it is the wrong version.
+It's likely your OS may not have PHP installed, or it is the wrong version.
 So use homebrew (or equivalent) to install the right version of PHP and make sure it is activated e.g. on the path.

 ```bash
 brew install php72